Heat, drought loading on pain for farmers

 WICHITA, Kan.
-(KSNW) – Early season heat and no outlook for substantial rain in parts of the State of Kansas makes for a bleak outlook for some farmers.
+(KSNW) – Early season heat and no outlook for substantial rain make for a bleak outlook for some farmers.

 Mitfarms is concerned with the drought in parts of western Kansas, coupled with a lot of heat early in the month of May.